bhojpur/piro/README.md

 ## Installation

-The easiest way to install Bhojpur Piro is using its [Helm chart](helm/).
+The easiest way to install the Bhojpur Piro is using its [Helm chart](helm/).
-Clone this repo, cd into `helm/` and install using
+Clone this Git repository, cd into `helm/`, and install using following steps

 ```
 helm dep update